-Matching gifts fall within corporate giving.
-They are a way for companies to support the charitable causes that their employees are involved in.
+Matching gifts are the most popular form of corporate giving.
+These matching donations are a way for companies to support the charitable causes that their employees are involved in.

 Program guidelines are going to vary company to company but usually participating employers will match gifts at 1:1 ratio, or dollar for dollar.
 Some corporations will even match at 2:1 or 3:1 ratio, meaning your nonprofit is walking away with triple or quadruple the initial funds.
 With the standard 1:1 ratio, a $300 donation becomes a $600 donation.

-A majority of employers are also fairly flexible when it comes to what organizations they’ll match gifts for.
-About two-thirds of companies with matching gift programs will do so for most 501(c)(3) organizations including:
+A majority of employers are fairly flexible when it comes to which organizations they’ll match gifts for.
+About two-thirds of companies with matching gift programs will match for most 501(c)(3) organizations including:

 - Community based social services like homeless shelters